hughobrien/psu-constitution/README.md

 6. Postgraduate class representatives are welcomed to the training that is provided by ULSU on agreement with the ULSU.

-7. There will be two Class Representatives forums per semester but at a least at a minimum the forum shall be called at least once per semester by the Vice President Academic.
+7. There will be two Class Representatives forums per semester but at a minimum the forum shall be called at least once per semester by the Vice President Academic.

-8. Class Representatives are bound by the class rep code of conduct which is held by Vice President Academic and approved by the Student Council.
+8. Class Representatives are bound by the Class Representatives code of conduct which is held by Vice President Academic and approved by the Student Council.

 ## Article 10: Electoral and Referenda Board